I’m Sandra, fashion researcher, educator and writer. My work lies at the intersection of fashion and cultural analysis.

 A bit more about myself

-I was born and raised in Lima, Peru and started my career working in the design team of luxury fashion houses in Lima and New York, such as Badgley Mischka, Claudia Bertolero and Rosario de Armenteras.
+I was born and raised in Lima, Peru and started my career working in the design team of luxury fashion houses in Lima and New York, including Badgley Mischka, Claudia Bertolero and Rosario de Armenteras.

-This professional experience along with the great cultural diversity to which I was exposed since I was a child drove my interest in studying culture through fashion, and led me to the Master of Arts in Fashion Studies at Parsons Paris, from which I graduated in May 2020.
+That path across design practice, product development and cultural analysis drove my interest in studying culture through fashion, and led me to the Master of Arts in Fashion Studies at Parsons Paris, from which I graduated in 2020.

-In addition, I have a Bachelor in Fashion Studies from Mod'Art Peru, an AAS in Fashion Design from the Fashion Institute of Technology in New York and a Certificate in Fashion Business from Parsons.
+I hold an AAS in Fashion Design from the Fashion Institute of Technology in New York, a Certificate in Fashion Business from Parsons, and a Bachelor in Fashion Studies from Mod'Art Peru.

 Please don’t hesitate to reach out for private workshops or public speaking.